Catholics & Bible

-Catholic funerals have distinct components guided by the catholic tradition.
+catholic funerals have distinct components guided by the Catholic tradition.
 These components take place in a given order and are observed the same way across all the mainstream catholic churches.
 Even though the actual internment takes place a few days after death, there are certain processes that must be followed before the burial.
-Read on to learn more on how long after death is a catholic funeral.
+Read on to learn more on how long after death is a Catholic funeral.

 What You'll Learn Today